guitarrapc/githubactions-lab/README.md

 ## Set Secrets for Job

 GitHub ACtions offer Secrets for each repository and Organization.
-Secrets will be masked on the log.
+Secrets will be masked on the log, and also [you can mask desired output in log](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#masking-a-value-in-a-log).

 * ✔️: GitHub Actions use Secrets and Environment Secrets.
 * ✔️: CircleCI offer Environment Variables and Context.
 * ✔️: Azure Pipeline has Environment Variables and Paramter.
 * ✔️: Jenkins has Credential Provider.

-GitHub Actions supports "Indivisual Repository Secrets" and "Organization Secrets".
+GitHub Actions supports "Organization Secrets", "Repository Secrets" and "Environment Secrets".

-* You can set secrets for Organization and filter to selected repository with `Settings > Secrets`.
+* You can set secrets for Organization and filter to selected repository with `Organization > Settings > Secrets`.
-* You can set secrets for each repository with `Settings > Secrets`.
+* You can set secrets for each repository with `Repository > Settings > Secrets`.
-* You can set Environment secrets for each repository with `Environment > Secrets`.
+* You can set Environment secrets for each repository with `Repository > Environment > Secrets`.

-If same secrets key is exists winner is `Environment Secrets` > `Repository Secrets` > `Organization Secrets`.
+If same secrets key is exists, winner is `Environment Secrets` > `Repository Secrets` > `Organization Secrets`.

 If you want spread your secrets with personal account, you need set each repository secrets or use [google/secrets\-sync\-action](https://github.com/google/secrets-sync-action).